What Are the Steps to Become a Texas Notary?

 Once you are approved as a Texas notary, the Texas Secretary of State will mail you or email you an oath of office form.
 Take the form to another notary to get the oath notarized and swear that you will perform your duties as required by law.
 You will not be recognized as a notary if you do not take this final step.

-The American Association of Notaries is the largest Texas-based notary organization and can help you become a Texas notary.
+The American Association of Notaries is the largest Texas-based notary organization.
 We are also a bonding agency approved by the Texas Department of Insurance to sell surety notary bonds.
-Additionally, we manufacture in-house notary supplies at affordable prices.
-Click here to learn how to become a Texas notary.
+Additionally, we manufacture notary supplies in-house at affordable prices.

 Texas notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
 American Association of Notaries is owned by Kal Tabbara, a licensed insurance agent in Texas.